 Students taking courses for credit can be considered non-matriculated for up to two terms; at that time, students must apply for formal admission to a specific program.
 Contact the Office of Graduate Admission for additional information.

 Leave of Absence

 Students in good standing may take a leave of absence from the College for a maximum of four semesters.
-A student wishing to take a leave of absence should contact the M Center to complete the required paperwork.
-Enrolled students who wish to apply for a leave of absence or a withdrawal effective for the term in which they are currently enrolled must file the petition by the last day of instruction.
+A student wishing to take a leave of absence should contact Academic Records to complete the required paperwork.
+Enrolled students who wish to apply for a leave of absence or a withdrawal effective for the term in which they are currently enrolled must file the petition by the last day of instruction for the semester.

 Students should contact the M Center to learn the financial ramifications of taking a leave of absence.
 (See Tuition and Fees Adjustment Policy and Return of Federal, State, and Institutional Financial Aid.)

 Students who wish to take college work elsewhere while on leave from Mills are advised to discuss this with their department, as limited transfer credit is available to graduate students.
-Upon completion of the courses, the student should request official transcripts to be mailed to the M Center.
+Upon completion of the courses, the student should request official transcripts to be mailed to Academic Records.
 These transcripts must be received by the end of the student's first semester of return to Mills.

 Students who wish to extend a leave of absence or return early from a leave of absence must contact the M Center.

-If, after two years, the student does not return to Mills, a formal withdrawal must be filed with the M Center or the student will be considered as terminated enrollment without notifying the College (see Withdrawal).
+If, after two years, the student does not return to Mills, a formal withdrawal must be filed with the M Center or the student will be considered as withdrawn without notifying the College (see Withdrawal).

-International students are not permitted to take a leave of absence and should consult with the international student advisor in the Division of Student Life regarding any breaks in attendance.
+International students are not permitted to take a leave of absence and should consult with the international student advisor, Shasha Du.

 Leaves of absence are generally not granted in the Studio Art Program.
 In addition, students who have filed for “In Progress” status are not permitted to take a leave of absence.